ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For specificity, the popular word "Blockchain" is a particular form of DLT design.

-## 2.5 Baseline Protocol Instance
+## 2.6 Baseline Protocol Instance

 Baseline Protocol Instances (BPIs) are logical constructs shared between (commercial) counterparties of Requesters and Providers and implemented on a Distributed Ledger.
-They are used to either validate, or reconcile commercial transactions between Requesters and Providers related to all (commercial) state obects transacted between them.
+They are used to either validate, or reconcile commercial transactions between Requesters and Providers related to all (commercial) state objects transacted between them.
 The nature of bi- or multi-lateral transactions is such that two or more parties may (commercially) transact to/from each other interchangeably.

 Abstractly, a BPI consists of
 * private messaging between agreement counterparties about the state or the requested or finalized state changes of the agreement between them,